 1/3 cup canola oil

 In a medium size pot over medium low heat, sauté onions in oil until golden brown; stirring frequently to prevent dark brown or black edges which will make your rice bitter and unattractive.
 Add turmeric, salt and pepper and sauté for another 2-3 minutes.
-Drain fava beans from the cold water and add to onions followed by 3 cups of hot water- bring to a boil and cook for another 5-6 minutes.
-Add rice; stir to blend in all ingredients.
-Bring the temperature to low, place lid and cook for 45-55 minutes.
-There should be a golden brown rice crust on the bottom called ‘tah-deek’- literally ‘the bottom of the pot’!
-This is the most delicious and crunchy part of the rice.
-Serve the rice onto a serving platter and enjoy with salad, smoked fish, or fried rice.
+Drain fava beans from cold water and add to onions followed by 3 cups of hot water; bring to a boil and cook for another 5-6 minutes.
+Add rice and stir to blend in all ingredients.
+Bring temperature to low, place lid and cook for 45-55 minutes.
+There should be a golden brown rice crust on the bottom called ‘tah-deeg’- literally ‘the bottom of the pot’!
+This is the most delicious and crunchy part of this dish.
+Serve rice onto a serving platter and enjoy with salad, smoked fish, or fried rice.